lyricat/hotot-extend/README.md

 **Note**

-	$id: the unique id of the piece of text
+ - $id: the unique id of the piece of text
-	$url: url to get full text
+ - $url: url to get full text
-	$full_text: full text
+ -$full_text: full text
-	$text: the striped text.
+ -$text: the striped text.
 The length of it shouldn't longer than 140 - len($url)

 ### get full tweet